Preparing for the Biggest Pandemic to Come

 Utilising the potential of a Haussmann reconstruction, but for the planet, not politics.

 Right now, Government spending does not scale with the severity of the tri-threat of climate change, nature loss and pollution.
 Our cities are the smog-spots of the problem.
 A solution?
 Take ‘building back green’ more literally, and begin the process of forging an eco-city.
-A livable space that is steadfastly prepared for the biggest pandemic yet to come - global warming.
+A liveable space that is steadfastly prepared for the biggest pandemic yet to come - global warming.